muratkeremozcan/books/AI/ai-fundamentals.md

 - ﻿﻿Original Text: "The quick brown fox jumps over the lazy dog."

-- ﻿﻿Masked Text: "The quick [MASK] fox jumps over the lazy dog."
+- Masked Text: "The quick [MASK] fox jumps over the lazy dog."

-- ﻿﻿Objective: predict the missing word
+- Objective: predict the missing word

-- ﻿Based on learnings from training data
+- ﻿﻿Based on learnings from training data

 #### Fine-tuning